Board of Directors Biographies

 Lanhee J. Chen, JD, PhD

-Dr. Chen is Chair of the Board of Directors of El Camino Hospital.
-He is the David and Diane Steffy Fellow in American Public Policy Studies at the Hoover Institution; director of Domestic Policy Studies and lecturer in the Public Policy Program at Stanford University; and a faculty affiliate of the Center on Democracy, Development and the Rule of Law (CDDRL) in the Freeman Spogli Institute for International Studies at Stanford University.
+Dr. Chen is the David and Diane Steffy Fellow in American Public Policy Studies at the Hoover Institution; director of Domestic Policy Studies and lecturer in the Public Policy Program at Stanford University; and a faculty affiliate of the Center on Democracy, Development and the Rule of Law (CDDRL) in the Freeman Spogli Institute for International Studies at Stanford University.

 Dr. Chen has advised numerous state and federal leaders on health care policy and regulatory issues.
 In addition, he served as a senior appointee at the US Department of Health and Human Services during the George W. Bush Administration.
 Dr. Chen was also a presidentially appointed and Senate-confirmed member of the Social Security Advisory Board, a bipartisan and independent body that advises the President, Congress, and other policymakers on matters relating to the Social Security program.